alsmola/graphgrc/scf/ast-09-securedisposal,destructionorre-useofequipment.md

-# AST-09 - Secure Disposal, Destruction or Re-Use of Equipment
+# SCF - %!S(string=AST-09 - Secure Disposal, Destruction or Re-Use of Equipment)
 Mechanisms exist to securely dispose of, destroy or repurpose system components using organization-defined techniques and methods to prevent information being recovered from these components.
 ## Mapped framework controls
 ### ISO 27002